 In a region known for its white wines, Valpolicella makes some of the best red wines in the world.
 Home to four appellations, these wines are distinguished more in the style of their making than the grapes that make the wine.
 That is because all four styles are made from the same blend of native grapes.

-In a region most renown for its sensuous bottles of finely fizzy Prosecco, Valpolicella stands out like a red-coloured thumb.
 Laying just east of Lake Garda in the province of Verona, the hilly territory of Valpolicella is the tiny home of some great red wines.

 Four styles, one blend